broxus/ever_wallet_flutter_new/README.md

 $ export FASTLANE_SESSION=$(cat fastlane_session.txt)
 ```

-After this, fastlane commands will no longer require the 6-digit Apple verification code
+After this, fastlane commands will no longer require the 6-digit Apple verification code.

 #### It takes a long time to clone the repository when running melos build:ios_match_new_devices

 If it takes a long time to clone the repository when you run the `melos build:ios_match_new_devices` command, you most likely do not have enough rights.
-Contact your administrator
+Contact your administrator.

 ## Deploy 🚀